juliandm/Preview/README.md

   * DRY: In each topic exists only one definition for every language
   * On point: Most basic vocabulary, no fancy technical terms

-* structured
+* (de-)structured
-  * Every Entitity down to a single word is nested in a massive ontology in the background
+  * Every Entitity down to a single word is nested/connected in a massive ontology in the background

+* versatile
   * Every Entity can be compared, visualized or processed in any desired way
+  * No restriction to one-dimensional syntax of a natural language

 * automized
   * visualization, hierarchy trees and text definitions get generated automatically
   * Inheritance of Classes

+* fun
+  * drawing definitions is

 * free
   * from scientists for scientists, in exchange for a small favour for us to keep the servers running,